Degrees & Majors

 Counseling psychology is an applied specialty within the field of psychology that has focused on client strengths, the interaction between the person and the environment, career development and multiculturalism.
 The Counseling Psychology Doctoral Program is accredited by the American Psychological Association (APA).
 Validation can be attested by contacting the APA Office of Program Consultation and Accreditation, 750 First Street, NE, Washington, DC 20002-4242; telephone 202-336-5979; email: email@example.com.
 Completion of the doctoral program contributes to students’ eligibility to become licensed and practice as a psychologist.
 The Ph.D. in counseling psychology is designed for students who want to pursue careers as university professors, researchers, psychotherapists or directors of psychological services.
 Our program classes are in downtown Atlanta near five American Psychological Association-accredited pre-doctoral internship sites, where our students can take advantage of practicum training opportunities.
 Student Admissions, Outcomes and Other Data for Georgia State Counseling Psychology Program

-Our counselor education and practice degree is for you if you are interested in educating, training and supervising future clinical mental health, rehabilitation or school counselors.
-This program is also for those interested in research, social justice and advocacy in the counseling profession.
-Move forward towards obtaining a doctorate degree to better enhance your career choices.
+Move your life forward toward obtaining a doctorate degree to better enhance your career prospects in the field of counseling.
+Our Counselor Education and Practice Ph.D. is the degree program for you if you are interested in educating, training and supervising future clinical mental health, clinical rehabilitation or school counselors.
+This program is also for those interested in research, leadership and social justice in the counseling profession.
 Our Ph.D. degree is accredited by the Council for Accreditation of Counseling and Related Educational Programs (CACREP).
-This program allows future students to generate their own research, critically enhance their counseling competencies and learn new skills in teaching and supervision.
-Upon completion, students teach and supervise in university settings, work in community agencies as clinicians and administrators and become directors of practice and research institutes.
-Program Performance Data 2018-2019 Students also have the capability to continue specializing and developing areas of expertise in: Multicultural counseling Play therapy with children and adolescents Trauma and stress LGBTQ issues in counseling and counselor education Disability, health and chronic illness Suicide and crisis Program evaluation Quantitative, qualitative and mixed research methodologies
+This program nurtures students to generate their own research, critically enhance their counseling competencies and advance new skills in teaching and clinical supervision.
+Upon completion of the program, students teach and supervise in university settings, work in community agencies as clinicians and administrators and become directors of practice and research institutes.
+Students also have the capability to continue specializing and developing areas of expertise in the following areas: Multicultural counseling Play therapy with children and adolescents School Counseling Systems Trauma and stress LGBTQ issues in counseling and counselor education Disability, health and chronic illness Suicide and crisis Program evaluation Quantitative, qualitative and mixed research methodologies

 The M.A. program in creative and innovative education (MACIE) is designed for people who wish to further their knowledge about children as creative thinkers and innovative makers.
 Our graduates work in diverse fields, such as business, nonprofits, the creative arts, kindergarten through 12th grade education and community outreach organizations.
 Education courses provide students with a background in child development theories, learning strategies, critical and creative thinking skills and examinations of children’s lives in contemporary society, all through the lens of creative education Additional coursework in business, policy, education or the arts allows students to focus on content that will prepare them for their specific goals Apprenticeships connect students with organizations and businesses in the metro-Atlanta area to expand their knowledge and skills in areas such as nonprofit organizations, start-up companies, after-school programs and teacher leadership Note: This program does not prepare students to earn a Georgia teaching credential.